GauravAB/VR-FinalProject/docs/index.md

 1. Cube Marching: The most fundamental algorithm to render a volumetric data.

+- Marching cubes is a computer graphics algorithm, published in the 1987 SIGGRAPH proceedings by Lorensen and Cline, for extracting a polygonal mesh of an isosurface from a three-dimensional discrete scalar field (the elements of which are sometimes called voxels).
+The applications of this algorithm are mainly concerned with medical visualizations such as CT and MRI scan data images, and special effects or 3-D modelling with what is usually called metaballs or other metasurfaces.
+The marching cubes algorithm is meant to be used for 3-D, the 2-D version of this algorithm is called the marching squares algorithm

 2. Stereoscopic unwrapping: This is the gateway to take a rendered image into the VR environment.

+- Producing a stereo pair is a relatively simple process; rather than simply rendering a single image, one creates two related images which may then be viewed on a stereo monitor, in a stereo slide viewer, or by using colored glasses and an appropriate display filter.

+- Rayshade facilitates the rendering of stereo pairs by allowing you to specify the distance between the camera positions used in creating the two images.
+The camera position given in the rayshade input file defines the midpoint between the two camera positions used to generate the images.
+Generally, the remainder of the viewing parameters are kept constant.

 3. Analyzing data: The HMD has a mounted IMU which provides user head movement inputs and accordingly the rendered data is updated.